hkolstee/Bach_LSTM_music_generation/README.md

 66	54	52	47 <br>
 66	54	52	47 <br>

+## Data augmentation:
+Each note is representated in a scaled pitch, the representation of the note in the circle of fifths, and the representation of the note in the chroma circle.
+These two circles give additional information about the note in terms of harmony, and how much notes differ.
+Thus, one note is expanded with four more features.

 ## Model architecture (```LSTM_bach_multi_task.ipynb / LSTM_bach_multi_task.py```)
 The model consist of a double LSTM layer, followed by four heads, one for the prediction of the next note of each voice.